- Great Ayton

 Captain Cook Schoolroom Museum has not told us about their dining options.

-Captain Cook Schoolroom Museum has not told us if they are fully wheelchair friendly.
+No, Captain Cook Schoolroom Museum is not wheelchair friendly.

-Captain Cook Schoolroom Museum has not told us if they are fully pushchair friendly.
+No, Captain Cook Schoolroom Museum have stated they are not pushchair friendly.

 Captain Cook Schoolroom Museum has not told us if they are dog friendly.